-In order to have some measure of luck getting your bike back, please write your serial numbers down and be able to provide them to the officer.
-This way, we can enter the serial number and description inot APS - Automated Property System, a national database of reported stolen property.
-Also if there are distinguishing marks, stickers, baskets, racks or other details unique to your bike, please share those with the officer who documents the crime.
+Please write your serial number down and be able to provide them to an officer if you bike is stolen.
+This way, we can enter the serial number and description into the Automated Property System, a national database of reported stolen property.
+Also, if there are distinguishing marks, stickers, baskets, racks or other details unique to your bike, please share those with the officer who documents the theft.

-* Do not leave your bike unattended, in your backyard, on your balcony, deck or in your car or truck.
+- Do not leave your bike unattended, whether in your backyard, on your balcony or deck, or in your car or truck:

 Leaving a bike unlocked and unattended alongside your home, on your porch or an accessible balcony or backyard leaves it vulnerable to theft.
 Thieves are opportunistic, and a visible, unlocked bicycle presents an easy target.

 - Learn how to effectively lock your bike, and consider avoiding cable locks:

 Many people use cable locks when securing their bikes, which can be quickly and easily cut.
 Many riders only lock their tire instead of part of the frame, allowing a thief the opportunity to easily unbolt or quick release a tire and steal a portion of your bike.
 Consider using a “U Lock” type device.
 “U Locks” tend to be much harder to defeat.
 If you utilize a “U type lock”, remember to lock the tires and frame through the lock.
 You may need two “U Locks” to secure the frame and removable tire, and the second to lock the back tire.
 This seems like an extra step, but based on experience, this is one of the best crime prevention measures.